Environmental Philosophy (INTD 425)

 This course fulfills the Core-5CC (“Critical Connections”) requirements, and is open to students with Junior and Senior standing only.

 The semester will be spent exploring environmental issues from a philosophical perspective.
 In general, we will examine a number of competing perspectives on how we should distribute benefits (e.g., land, shelter, clean air and water, food, healthcare) and burdens (e.g., polluting factories, incinerators, dump sites) among all those who enjoy moral standing.
-Doing this involves examining two fundamental questions: “What determines this distribution of benefits and burdens?” and “What determines moral standing?”
+Doing this involves examining two fundamental questions: “How should we determine this distribution of benefits and burdens?” and “How should we determine moral standing?”

 Almost every issue in environmental philosophy turns on these questions of distributive justice and the limits of our moral community.
 Closely related to the latter are questions surrounding value: What is it?
 What has it?
 What causes it?
 Where is it located?